Introduction

 4. Bloomberg US Dynamic Balance Index II

-It is very important to note that the Allianz Core Income 7 Fixed Index Annuity offers the above indexes with caps in place, meaning that your interest-earning capacity is capped.
+It is very important to note that the Allianz Core Income 7 Fixed Index Annuity offers the above indexes with certain rate-limiting mechanisms in place, meaning that your interest-earning capacity is capped.
 These rates tend to change frequently; I will discuss the rates in detail shortly.

 Rates and Costs